What is a HEPA Air Purifier?

 - If you want to remove smoke odors and other common household odors that have long been lurking in your homes.

 - Found yourself in any of these situations?
-You should really think of buying one now!
+You should really think of buying one.

-However, there are some customer concerns in having a HEPA air purifier.
+However, there are some customer concerns about having a HEPA air purifier.
 Some of the machines have gaseous by-products that can be hazardous to your health.
 In addition, most customers are complaining about the level of noise, the frequency and expense of changing the filters, electrical energy consumption and visual appeal.